nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `contHACKS` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Creating a contact**

 **MSS**

-1. User requests to list persons
+1. User requests to create a contact
-2. AddressBook shows a list of persons
+2. contHACKS shows a list of existing tags in contHACKS, and asks for input regarding details of the contact
-3. User requests to delete a specific person in the list
+3. User inputs details of the contact
-4. AddressBook deletes the person
+4. contHACKS reflects that contact is successfully created

 Use case ends.

 **Extensions**
 * 2a.
-The list is empty.
+There are no tags in contHACKS<br />
+    * 2a1. contHACKS reflects that there are no tags in contHACKS<br />
       Use case ends.

 * 3a.
-The given index is invalid.
+User does not give a tag to the contact.
     * 3a1.
+Contact creation continues without an input tag<br />
+    Use case resumes at step 4.

+* 3b.
+User wants to give a tag to the contact being created, and no tags currently exist in contHACKS
+    * 3b1.
+User continues to create a contact with the tag name
+    * 3b2. contHACKS creates the new tag and the new contact<br />
+    Use case resumes at step 4.

+* 3c.
+User gives insufficient details for contact creation
-AddressBook shows an error message.
+    * 3c1. contHACKS shows an error message<br />
     Use case resumes at step 2.

-*{More to be added}*

-(For all use cases below, the **System** is `contHACKS` and the **Actor** is the `user`, unless specified otherwise)

-Use case: Creating a contact
+**Use case: Finding a contact**

-MSS
-User requests to create a contact contHACKS shows a list of existing tags in contHACKS, and asks for input regarding details of the contact User inputs details of the contact contHACKS reflects that contact is successfully created
+**MSS**

+1. User requests to find a contact based on input details
+2. contHACKS shows a list of contacts that match input details

 Use case ends.

-Extensions
-2a.
-There are no tags in contHACKS contHACKS reflects that there are no tags in contHACKS Use case ends.

-3a.
-User does not give a tag to the contact.
-3a1.
-Contact creation continues without an input tag Use case resumes at step 4.

-3b.
-User wants to give a tag to the contact being created, and no tags currently exist in     contHACKS 3b1.
-User continues to create a contact with the tag name 3b2. contHACKS creates the new tag and the new contact Use case resumes at step 4.

-3c.
-User gives insufficient details for contact creation 3c1. contHACKS shows an error message
-Use case resumes at step 2.

-Use case: Finding a contact
-MSS
-User requests to find a contact based on input details contHACKS shows a list of contacts that match input details

-Use case ends.

-Extensions
+**Extensions**
-1a.
+* 1a.
 There are no contacts
     Use case ends.

-1b.
+* 1b.
 User finds by name
-1b1. contHACKS returns a list of contacts with names that match the input Use case ends.
+    * 1b1. contHACKS returns a list of contacts with names that match the input<br />
+    Use case ends.

-1c.
+* 1c.
 User finds by tag
-1c1. contHACKS returns a list of contacts that contains the same tag Use case ends.
+    * 1c1. contHACKS returns a list of contacts that contains the same tag<br />

-Use case: Updating a contact
-MSS
-User requests to update a specific contact contHACKS returns the current details of the contact User inputs the new details of the contact contHACKS reflects that contact is successfully updated

     Use case ends.

-Extensions
+**Use case: Updating a contact**

+**MSS**

+1. User requests to update a specific contact
+2. contHACKS returns the current details of the contact
+3. User inputs the new details of the contact
+4. contHACKS reflects that contact is successfully updated

+Use case ends.

+**Extensions**
-1a.
+* 1a.
 Contact does not exist
-1a1. contHACKS shows an error message.
+    * 1a1. contHACKS shows an error message.<br />
     Use case ends.

-1b.
-User just wants to add a new tag to the contact and change nothing else 1b1.
-User inputs just the tag and the index of the contact.
+* 1b.
+User just wants to add a new tag to the contact and change nothing else
+    * 1b1.
+User inputs just the tag, and the index of the contact.<br />
     Use case resumes at step 4.

-1c.
-User gives insufficient details for contact creation 1c1. contHACKS shows an error message
+* 1c.
+User gives insufficient details for contact creation
+    * 1c1. contHACKS shows an error message<br />
     Use case resumes at step 2.

 ### Non-Functional Requirements